jm-cook/entur_situation_exchange_custom_integration/README.md

 - **New attributes**: `status` (planned/open/expired), `valid_to`, `progress`
 - **Lowercase-safe progress detection** - handles API changes

+## Known Limitations

+### Not All Disruptions May Be Available

+This integration uses Entur's SIRI-SX (Situation Exchange) API, which is the official public API for service disruptions in Norway.
+However, some transport operators may publish certain disruptions only to their own websites and not to the Entur API.

+**Examples of potentially missing disruptions:**
+- Real-time operational delays (short-term delays from incidents)
+- Light rail/tram disruptions in some regions
+- Very recent disruptions that haven't been published to the API yet

+**What you can do:**
+- If you notice systematic gaps (e.g., disruptions consistently appearing on the operator's website but not in Home Assistant), please report this to both the operator and to Entur
+- For critical routes, consider also monitoring the operator's official website or app as a backup
+- The integration shows all data that is published to Entur's public API - any missing disruptions are due to the operator not publishing them to this feed

+**Confirmed cases:**
+- Skyss (Bergen area): Some Bybane (light rail) disruptions and short-term delays may only appear on [skyss.no/avvik](https://www.skyss.no/avvik/)

+This is not a bug in the integration - it correctly retrieves all available data from the official API.

 ## Troubleshooting

 ### "Integration not found"